 At the County level, OHCD administers and coordinates the CDBG, ESG, and HOME programs.
 Funding for the CDBG program, which constitutes the largest of the programs in terms of its funding level is allocated to 32 Consortium communities and to various non-profit organizations servicing the County.
-Within that context, the large Consortium communities administer most housing programs on their own, with periodic monitoring from OHCD.
+Within that context, the large Consortium communities administer most housing programs on their own.
 These large communities include the Towns of Hempstead, North Hempstead, and Oyster Bay; the Cities of Long Beach and Glen Cove; and the Villages of Freeport, Hempstead, and Rockville Centre.
 Each community has professional staff to administer community development and housing programs.
 OHCD directly administers housing rehabilitation programs on behalf of the villages and cities in the Consortium.

-Section 8 Existing Programs are administered by the Towns of Hempstead and North Hempstead; the Cities of Glen Cove and Long Beach; and the Villages of Hempstead, Rockville Centre, Freeport, and Sea Cliff; and the Nassau County OHCD.
-OCHD also administers Section 8 for the smaller Villages of Farmingdale and Island Park.
-The program for the Town of Oyster Bay has been absorbed by Nassau County OHCD.
+Housing Choice Voucher Programs (a.k.a.
+Section 8) are administered by the Towns of Hempstead and North Hempstead; the Cities of Glen Cove and Long Beach; and the Villages of Freeport, Hempstead, Rockville Centre, and Sea Cliff; and the Nassau County OHCD.
+OCHD also administers Section 8 for the Villages of Farmingdale and Island Park and the Town of Oyster Bay.

-Nassau County's Department of Social Services (DSS) is the County's lead governmental agency with responsibility for meeting the needs of homeless persons.
+Nassau County's Department of Social Services (DSS) is the County's lead governmental agency with responsibility for meeting the needs of high poverty residents and homeless persons.
 OHCD works closely with DSS in the administration of the Emergency Solutions Grants program.
 Public housing authorities also play an important role in carrying out the County's housing strategy as they apply directly for federal funds available under the Comprehensive Grant program.